To change lives by bringing the hope and light of Jesus to the heart of the city and beyond.

-Invite people into a life-giving & life-changing relationship with Jesus.
+Invite people into a life-giving and life-changing relationship with Jesus.

-While our mission drives our focus, our values help shape our culture.
+While our mission drives our organizational values, our cultural values help shape our DNA and how we live out our mission.

 “Life-Giving AND Life-Changing Love”

 We believe that God created us to be in a relationship with Him and He made a way for that through Jesus.
-It’s through His transforming power that God changes every ‘element’ of our lives from the inside out.
+It’s through His transforming power that God changes every element of our lives from the inside out.
 As God is pouring life and grace into us through Jesus, we’re to impact and influence others.
 We believe that as we are changed by God, we become more of who we were created to be.
 We experience freedom that liberates us to love God and love others.
 A kind of life-giving and life-changing love that promotes peace and transforms our relationships, homes, neighborhoods, city, and the world.
-(Genesis 2; Matthew 22: 34-40; John 7:37-38; Ephesians 2:1-10 & 4:24)
+(Matthew 22:34-40; John 7:37-38; Ephesians 2:1-10)

 “Come As You Are”